Transferring to Northwestern

 - Nonrefundable application fee ($75)

 The official evaluation of your credits will be made by Northwestern's Registrar's Office.
 Once a transfer applicant has been accepted, the Office of Undergraduate Admission will initiate the process of credit evaluation.
-Since this evaluation may not be mailed to you before your tuition deposit is due, you should review the following guidelines to better understand how your previous courses will be appraised:
+Students can expect to receive a preliminary credit evaluation prior to their three-week enrollment deadline.
+Deadline extension requests should be submitted to our office via email and will be reviewed on an individual basis.
+Since a final evaluation may not be emailed to you before your tuition deposit is due, you should review the following guidelines to better understand how your previous courses will be appraised:

 - The following courses do not transfer: